Image Demoireing in RAW and sRGB Domains: Introduction

-In order to correct the color cast and make the best use of RAW and sRGB information for moiré pattern removal, we propose image demoiréing in both the RAW and sRGB domains (RRID).
-Firstly, we advocate that introducing RAW data is advantageous moiré removal due to the following reasons: (1) RAW pixels provide more information compared to sRGB pixels since they are typically 12 or 14 bits.
+In order to correct the color cast and make the best use of RAW and sRGB information for the moiré pattern removal, we propose to jointly utilize both RAW and sRGB data for image demoiréing (RRID), as demonstrated in Fig.~\ref{fig:introduction}(c).
+We advocate that introducing paired RAW-sRGB data is advantageous to the moiré pattern removal due to the following reasons: (1) RAW pixels provide more information compared to sRGB pixels since they are typically 12 or 14 bits.
 (2) Moiré patterns in the RAW domain are less apparent because they are not further affected by nonlinear operations in the ISP.
-In addition, we further incorporate sRGB data as the color transformation guidance in the ISP, as demonstrated in Fig.~\ref{fig:introduction}(c), facilitating color deviations correction.
+(3) The paired RAW and sRGB data allows the model to learn a device-dependent ISP to aid the process of color recovery.
 In RRID, we adopt a multi-scale architecture in the Skip-Connection-based Demoiréing Module (SCDM), to effectively eliminate moiré patterns of different sizes.
-In order to efficiently perform demoiréing on both RAW data and sRGB features, distinct modules are integrated into skip-connections within SCDM, as opposed to brutally injecting them into the multi-scale layers.
-Specifically, for RAW data demoiréing, we introduce the Gated Feedback Module (GFM) into the skip connection, enabling adaptive differentiation between texture details and moiré patterns through feature gating.
-Moreover, we design the Frequency Selective Module (FSM) for moiréd sRGB features, leveraging a learnable band stop filter to mitigate moiré patterns in the frequency domain.
-Subsequent to the pre-demoiréing operations, we develop the sRGB Guided Image Signal Processor (RGISP) to integrate color information from the coarsely demoiréd sRGB features with the coarsely demoiréd RAW features during the ISP stage, thereby facilitating the color recovery process.
-Ultimately, for image reconstruction, we utilize multiple Residual Swin Transformer Blocks (RSTBs)~\cite{liang2021swinir} and convolutions to accomplish global tone mapping and detail refinement.
+In order to effectively perform demoiréing on RAW and sRGB features, the Gated Feedback Module (GFM) and Frequency Selective Module (FSM) are integrated into skip-connections within SCDM, as opposed to brutally injecting them into the multi-scale layers.
+Specifically, for RAW features demoiréing, we introduce the GFM into the skip connection, enabling adaptive differentiation between texture details and moiré patterns through feature gating.
+Moreover, we design the FSM for the moiré sRGB features, leveraging a learnable band stop filter to mitigate moiré patterns in the frequency domain.
+Subsequent to the pre-demoiréing operations, we develop the RGB Guided Image Signal Processor (RGISP) to integrate color information from the demoiréd sRGB features with the demoiréd RAW features and learn a device-dependent ISP, facilitating the color recovery process.
+Ultimately, for the image reconstruction, we utilize multiple Residual Swin Transformer Blocks (RSTBs)~\cite{liang2021swinir} and convolutions to accomplish global tone mapping and detail refinement.